peter-leonov/type-predicate-generator/README.md

 Mainly safety.

 Experience shows that many teams can remain hesitant to introduce a runtime type checker because of various reasons.
 The main two have been speed (some checkers bring a whole runtime rule engine with them) and reliability (the produced code or a rule set is a black box that is hard to assess).
+So we all stick to popular tools and wait with upgrading them.

 To account for the above this generator emits explicitly readable code that is easy to audit and support.
 The produced code is as fast as if it's manually written and minifies really well.
 This all is heavily inspired by code generators from other languages.